grafana/agent/docs/flow/config-language/syntax.md

 to represent or compute more complex attribute values.

 ### Blocks
-_Blocks_ are used to configure components by grouping any number of attributes or nested blocks using curly braces.
+_Blocks_ are used to configure the Agent behavior as well as Flow components by grouping any number of attributes or nested blocks using curly braces.

-Blocks have a _name_ (the type of the component it defines), an optional _label_ (depending on the component type) and a body that contains any number of arguments or nested unlabeled blocks.
+Blocks have a _name_, an optional _label_ and a body that contains any number of arguments and nested unlabeled blocks.

 ```
 // Pattern for creating an unlabeled block: